 Areas Affected by OPM

-Originally native to the Mediterranean regions of Europe, the oak processionary moth continues to spread and is now well established in a number of countries including Germany, Belgium, and Holland.
+Originally native to the Mediterranean regions of Europe, the oak processionary moth is now well established in a number of countries including Germany, Belgium, and Holland.
 The caterpillars were first found in London in 2006 and government studies show the pest spreading on an annual basis.
+As the map indicates, OPM is now established throughout much of greater London and some surrounding areas.